Blaine Robison, M.A.

 Let the word: Grk. logos refers principally to the spoken word and as a biblical and theological construct refers to revelation by God. of the Messiah: Grk.
 Christos, the Jewish Messiah, King of the Jews, Son of David, Son of Man, and Son of God.
 The faith of the Colossians was sparked by hearing the message about the Messiah's life, death and resurrection (via the Spirit). dwell: Grk. enoikeō, pres. imp., to live or dwell in.
 The verb occurs only five times in the Besekh, all in the writings of Paul (Rom 8:11; 2Cor 6:16; 2Tim 1:5, 14), the first and last verses referring to the indwelling Spirit.
 The verb refers to taking up residence in a place of habitation. in you richly: Grk. plousiōs, adv., abundantly or richly. in all wisdom: Grk. sophia, exceptional endowment of discernment, understanding and insight, wisdom.

 teaching: Grk. didaskō, pres. part., to teach or instruct, often used in the apostolic writings of instructing disciples.
 The present tense emphasizes the importance of continued teaching to deepen the believers’ knowledge of God’s truth.
 The office of teacher (Heb. moreh) was central in the Torah-oriented society of Second Temple Judaism and teaching was the principal feature of synagogue worship.
 Biblical teaching is grounded in the principle that God’s Word was given in order to teach man to walk in His ways (Ex 4:15; Deut 33:10; Ps 25:12; 2Tim 3:16). and admonishing: Grk. noutheteō, pres. part., to offer counsel and instruction for avoidance or cessation of inappropriate conduct.
 The verb frequently occurs in contexts reflecting consideration and concern.
-It does not imply browbeating someone or rebuking in anger, but rather employing the resources of the faith to aid discipleship.
+It does not imply browbeating someone or rebuking in anger, but rather employing Scripture and Spirit-inspired persuasion to motivate faithful discipleship.

 with psalms: pl. of Grk. psalmos, a celebratory poem, from psallō, “to pluck a stringed instrument.”
 In the LXX Psalmoi is the name given to the book of Psalms, which among Jews of that day had canonical status (cf. Luke 20:42; 24:44; John 10:34; Acts 1:20; 13:33).
 Paul no doubt means that someone would share one of the 150 psalms, a rich source for praise and prophesying (cf. Eph 5:19; Col 3:16). and hymns: pl. of Grk. humnos, utterance in celebratory song, a song or hymn in a cultic setting in praise to God.
 In the LXX humnos translates Heb tehillah ('praise'; Ps 40:3; 65:1), tephillah ('prayer,' Ps 72:20), and shir (Neh 12:46; Isa 42:10; 'a song, a lyric song, a religious song in worship, specifically a song of Levitical choirs with musical accompaniment,' BDB 1010).
 It is also used for Heb. neginah ('music with a stringed instrument,' BDB 617) in various Psalm titles (Ps 4, 6, 54; 55; 61; 67).